astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-When the user clicks the "..." button, we want to show them a dialog
+When the user clicks the

-    box to select a folder.
+    button, we want to show them a dialog box to select a folder.

-The contents of the Starting Folder text box will then be
+The contents of the text box will then be
     initialized to hold the pathname to the folder that the user selects.

 <a name='M-MFR-GUI-Windows-MainWindow-OnClickPerformOperation-System-Object,System-EventArgs-'></a>